A snapshot overview of schools in the Brussels area that are considered (although not necessarily chosen) by English-speaking expat parents.

 This all-inclusive modern school is well-established and highly regarded, offering an English-based curriculum in a very friendly setting.
 It is predominantly staffed by British teachers, with a mix of young energy and long-staying wisdom.
 The students are an extremely international group, with around 70 different nationalities represented.
 Its bilingual French-English option is extremely popular and generally wait-listed.
-The school is about to begin construction on a long anticipated new sports complex which will include a 25m swimming pool.
-The school is located in Tervuen, a suburb about 10 minutes outside of Brussels, adjacent to the vast and serene Tervuren Park near the African Museum.
+Terrific facilities, including a sports complex with 25m swimming pool, kitchen classrooms, design and textile technology workshops etc. The school is located in Tervuen, a suburb about 10 minutes outside of Brussels, adjacent to the vast and serene Tervuren Park near the African Museum.

 International School of Brussels -pending

 Common Ground Curriculum, AP, IB Diploma; 1500 students; ages 3 – 18; co-ed; private day school

 This large school maintains small class sizes and a community feel on a beautiful wooded campus.
 A new secondary school embodies the school’s principles of visibility and flexibility in a bright and modern building.
 It has extensive sports facilities, and large and colourful playgrounds.
 The school is predominantly American but has more than 60 different nationalities among the students.
 Although run on the American structure of elementary, middle and high school, the school is a leader in developing and introducing The Common Ground Curriculum.
 An on-campus crèche is planned to open early 2015, allowing the school to take in little ones from 18 months old.
 The school also has an extensive SEN department although spaces are limited.